oguzhankarabulut/roman-go/README.md

 ## TODO ##

-- [ ] Compatitable for greater 4000
+- [ ] Compatitable for greater than 4000